King deal is out of my hands – Howe

 Bournemouth are reported to have already rejected one approach, though Solskjaer claimed later on Friday morning he does not expect United to do any deadline-day business.

-“I’m not going to deny anything you’ve read (about Bournemouth rejecting a bid for King), but I don’t want to talk too much about it,” Howe said at a press conference broadcast on Sky Sports News.
+“I’m not going to deny anything you’ve read (about Bournemouth rejecting a bid for King), but I don’t want to talk too much about it,” Howe said at a press conference reported by the club.

 “Who knows what’s going to happen between now and the deadline closing?